Project management skills: 25 soft, hard, & technical skills

 [Interfejs użytkownika produktu] Projekt planów sprintów w Asanie (tablice)

 Kanban boards tools are a popular visual project management tool for lean project management teams, particularly product, engineering, and software development teams.
-They’re an Agile methodology, designed to be adaptable and flexible to adjust to development needs in real-time.
+They're an Agile methodology designed to be adaptable and flexible, adjusting to development needs in real time.

 [Przeczytaj] Przewodnik dla początkujących po tablicach Kanban